1 officer dead, 1 injured after car rams US Capitol barricade; Suspect fatally shot by police

 Authorities said that there wasn't an ongoing threat and that the attack did not appear to be related to terrorism, though the Capitol was put on lockdown as a precaution.
 There was also no immediate connection apparent between Friday's crash and the Jan.
 6 riot.

-Investigators were digging into the suspect's background and examining whether he had any mental health history as they tried to discern a motive.
+Law enforcement officials identified the slain suspect as 25-year-old Noah Green.
+Investigators were digging into his background and examining whether he had any mental health history as they tried to discern a motive.
 They were working to obtain warrants to access his online accounts.

+Pittman said the suspect did not appear to have been on the police's radar.
+But the attack underscored that the building and campus - and the officers charged with protecting them - remain potential targets for violence.

+President Joe Biden said in a statement that he and his wife were heartbroken to learn of the attack and expressed condolences to Evans' family.
+He directed flags at the White House to be lowered to half staff.

-It comes as the Washington region remains on edge nearly three months after a mob of armed insurrectionists loyal to former President Donald Trump stormed the Capitol as Congress was voting to certify Joe Biden's presidential win.
+The Washington region remains on edge nearly three months after a mob of armed insurrectionists loyal to former President Donald Trump stormed the Capitol as Congress was voting to certify Biden's presidential win.

 Five people died in the Jan.
-6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off insurrectionists seeking to overturn the election.
-Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they had begun pulling back some of the emergency measures in recent weeks.
-Fencing that prevented vehicular traffic near that area was recently removed.
+6 riot, including Capitol Police officer Brian Sicknick, who was among a badly outnumbered force trying to fight off invaders seeking to overturn the election.
+Authorities installed a tall perimeter fence around the Capitol and for months restricted traffic along the roads closest to the building, but they had begun pulling back some of the emergency measures.
+Fencing that prevented vehicular traffic near that area was only recently removed.

-Pittman said the suspect did not appear to have been on the police's radar.
-But the attack underscores that the building and campus - and the officers charged with protecting them - remain potential targets for violence.

-Evans is the seventh Capitol Police member to die in the line of duty in the department's history.
-Two officers, one from Capitol Police and another from Washington's Metropolitan Police Department, died by suicide following the Jan.
+Evans was the seventh Capitol Police member to die in the line of duty in the department's history, according to the Officer Down Memorial Page, which tracks deaths of law enforcement.
+In addition, two officers, one from Capitol Police and another from Washington's Metropolitan Police Department, died by suicide following the Jan.
 6 attack.

-The suspect had been taken to the hospital in critical condition.
-One of the officers who was injured was taken by police car to the hospital; the other was transported by emergency medical crews.
+Almost 140 Capitol Police officers were wounded in that attack, including officers not issued helmets who sustained head injuries and one with cracked ribs, according to the officers' union.
+It took hours for the National Guard to arrive, a delay that has driven months of finger-pointing between that day's key decision makers.

+Capitol Police and National Guard troops were called upon soon afterward to secure the Capitol during Biden's inauguration and faced another potential threat in early March linked to conspiracy theories falsely claiming Trump would retake the presidency.

+"Today, once again, these heroes risked their lives to protect our Capitol and our country, with the same extraordinary selflessness and spirit of service seen on January 6," House Speaker Nancy Pelosi said in a statement.
+"On behalf of the entire House, we are profoundly grateful."

-The U.S. Capitol complex was placed on lockdown after the shooting, and staffers were told they could not enter or exit buildings.
-Video showed National Guard troops mobilizing near the area of the crash.
+The U.S. Capitol complex was placed on lockdown after Friday's shooting, and staffers were told they could not enter or exit buildings.
+Video showed Guard troops mobilizing near the area of the crash.

-President Joe Biden had just departed the White House for Camp David when the attack occurred.
-As customary, he was traveling with a member of the National Security Council Staff who was expected to brief him on the incident.

 Merchant reported from Houston.
-Associated Press writer Mark Sherman in Washington contributed to this report.
+Associated Press writers Eric Tucker, Mary Clare Jalonick, Lisa Mascaro, Mark Sherman and Lolita C. Baldor in Washington contributed to this report.